scttech/Build_Financial_Software/chapter11/v1/README.md

-# ACH Parser V2
+# ACH Parser V1

-This is the second version of the ACH Parser for Chapter 10.
-We will be adding auditing to the dashboard.
+This is the first version of the ACH Parser for Chapter 11.
+We will be adding company information to the dashboard.

-Enhancements for Chapter 10 include:
+Enhancements for Chapter 11 include:

-[X] - Searching ACH transactions

-[X] - Auditing the dashboard
+[X] - Company Information

+[ ] - Compnay Limits

+[ ] - API calls

 # Running the ACH Parser